The American Bar Association (ABA) has figured out just why compensatory damages should not be capped at either the state or federal level.

 Why should we trust the decisions made by juries?
 An essential function of the jury system is to provide control on official or arbitrary power.
 Jurors have no investment in the outcome of a case except to see that justice is done.
 This system of juries selected for one case and then fading anonymously back into the community guards all of us from the likelihood of corruption, overzealousness, and an array of other risks.
 There is a substantial body of evidence showing definitively that civil juries are efficient, competent, and rational, even in complicated cases, and that their decisions are neither arbitrary nor emotional.

 Contact Sean M. Cleary, Miami's Best Medical Malpractice Attorney

+Besides barring access to justice, caps create paradoxical situations.
+Caps allow the least severely injured to receive full compensation while requiring the most seriously injured to accept the most severe under-compensation.
 Another paradox is that under a cap regime, juries tend to give bigger awards to many smaller injuries, because of the cognitive bias of anchoring.
-Psychologist Daniel Kahneman explained that implementation of a cap on damages might act as an anchor.
+Psychologist Daniel Kahneman explained that the implementation of a cap on damages might act as an anchor.
 If certain damages were capped at $500.000, that value would probably act as an influencing factor on jurors, often pulling up award amounts that would be lesser than if jurors had no cap and could arrive at a decision on their own.